If your subcontractor’s work is late, incomplete, or faulty, it doesn’t just reflect poorly on them. Their shoddy work tarnishes your reputation, too.

 - Tracking time: Mobile time tracking isn’t just for employees.
 Any sub with a cell phone will appreciate real-time clock-ins, so they won’t have to manually log hours or keep up with paper time sheets.

-- Scheduling: Use a scheduling app to make sharing schedules with your subs in the field easy.
+- Scheduling: Use an employee scheduling app to make sharing schedules with your subs in the field easy.
 And send real-time updates that eliminate the need for calls and texts every time there’s a last-minute scheduling change.

 - Managing Pay Apps: Manage pay apps and approve invoices with the click of a button.
 Some construction billing management software will even send you reminders for when it’s time to pay your subcontractors.